lioneaglesolutions/docs-2/pest-tests.md

 Pest test files are clean and simple and easy to read.
 There is no need for classes and no boilerplate code.

-Tests are organized in files, and each test file can be referred to as a `Test Case`.

 You can read more about [Files & Folders](http://pestphp.com/) in Pest.

 <a name="pest-syntax"></a>